5 Reasons Why Your U.S. Business Needs a Business Bank Account

 2. Organize Your Business Records

-Opening a business account that’s separate from your personal account will simplify things for you and your tax professional in the future.
+Opening a business account separate from your personal account will simplify your tax preparation and help you stay on top of your business finances year-round.

 3. Establish Credibility With Clients